-In our recent blog we asked our readers to consider how they themselves would rule in light of the facts in a recent case called McGlade v Henry.
-It featured two of young parents whose 4-year old child received an exceptional level of care, financial support, and emotional guidance from his grandmother on the father’s side.
-The grandmother had teamed up with the child’s father to ask the court for three-way joint custody (i.e. mother, father and grandmother); however the mother resisted and asked the court to grant her sole custody instead.
+In our recent blog, we asked our readers to consider how they themselves would rule in light of the facts in a recent case called McGlade v Henry.
+It featured two young parents whose 4-year old child received an exceptional level of care, financial support, and emotional guidance from his grandmother on the father’s side.
+The grandmother had teamed up with the child’s father to ask the court for three-way joint custody (i.e. mother, father and grandmother); however, the mother resisted and asked the court to grant her sole custody instead.

 We asked the following question for readers to consider: Should the court, in the context of deciding which of the parents should have custody, take into account the grandmother’s role, extensive involvement, and influence?
 Should the grandmother be included in the court’s custody award if one or both parents object?

-The court’s judgment began with a review of all the facts, including a detailed examination the parties’ current and historical interactions and interrelationship with each other, and with the child.
+The court’s judgment began with a review of all the facts, including a detailed examination of the parties’ current and historical interactions and interrelationship with each other, and with the child.
 Under the relevant family legislation, the court pointed out, it had to consider the boy’s needs and circumstances, including the love, affection and emotional ties between the child and anyone else who might claim custody or access – which in this case would include the grandmother.
 The legislation also required the court to consider her ability and willingness to act as “parent”, and to provide the boy with guidance, education, and the necessaries of life.

 The court also underlined the fact that legally – and perhaps surprisingly – biological parents are not necessarily given preference in terms of getting custody of their own child.
 Rather, the child’s best interests must govern at all times; the fact that an applicant for custody happens to be a biological parent is only one of many relevant factors.
 As the court put it: